upadhyaysabyasachi/agent-c5/README.md

-# AI Agent Development: Student Guide
+# AI Agent Development: Guide

 A comprehensive hands-on guide to building AI agents from scratch.